 If a dog inhales something toxic or caustic, this could scar the mucous membranes of the nose and lead to a loss of smell, adds Critical Care Vet.

 Brain cancer can also trigger dogs to lose their sense of smell according to Vet Arena.
-Also, chemotherapy to treat tumors may result may alter the dog’s sense of smell or taste resulting in reduced interest in food.
+Also, chemotherapy to treat tumors may alter the dog’s sense of smell or taste resulting in reduced interest in food.

 Disclaimer: this article and any other articles on this website are not intended to be a substitute for professional veterinarian advice, diagnosis, or treatment.
 If your dog appears sick, in pain or is not acting as his usual self, contact your veterinarian immediately.
 By reading this article you automatically accept this disclaimer.